SWastling/dcmsort/README.md

 ## Description
-This package attempts to find and then sort DICOM files into directories using the Study Root Information Model i.e. it will create a study directories based on study date, study time and patient name of the form:
+This package attempts to find and then sort DICOM files into directories using the Study Root Information Model i.e. it makes:
-`StudyDate.StudyTime-PatientName`
+ - Patient level directories based on the patient's family and given names and their Patient ID of the form: `FamilyName_GivenName-PatientID`
+ - Study level directories based on the study date, study time, study ID and study description and patient name of the form:
+ `StudyDate.StudyTime-StudyID-StudyDescription`
-Within each study directory it will create series directories based on series number, modality and series description of the form:
+ - Series level directories based on the series number, modality and series description of the form: `SeriesNumber-Modality-SeriesDescription`

-`SeriesNumber-Modality-SeriesDescription`
+The `SOPInstanceUID` with the suffix `.dcm` is used as the filename.

 ## Installing
 1. Create a new virtual environment in which to install `dcmsort`: